R3Conclave/conclave-samples/conclave-auction/README.md

 region of memory which cannot be accessed by the OS, Kernel or BIOS).
 The bids are processed confidentially in the enclave and the result is returned to concerned parties.

-## Conclave SDK Location
+### Initial SetUp

-In order to compile this sample successfully, kindly download the conclave SDK and update the location in gradle.properties.
+In order to compile, and run these samples successfully, kindly download the conclave SDK in conclave-samples/conclave-sdk/{version-number}/ folder.

-`conclaveRepo=<path_to_conclave_sdk>`
+This sdk consists of a repo folder.
+You can find a reference to this repo path in gradle.properties as shown below. conclaveRepo=../conclave-sdk/1.1/repo.

+If you wish to download the conclave sdk repo to another location, please update this conclaveRepo property in gradle.properties for all the samples.

-Conclave SDK can ve downloaded from here: https://conclave.net/get-conclave/
+Conclave SDK can be downloaded from here: https://conclave.net/get-conclave/

 ## Running the sample
 Kindly refer to our official documentation for machine requirements to run the sample.